370: No Such Thing As George Clooney In A Blackcurrant Suit

 That's what I'm thinking.

-And basically, coffee ceremonies are a massive part of life in Ethiopia.
-And they can last up to three hours.
+And basically, coffee ceremonies are a massive part of life in Ethiopia, and they can last up to three hours.

-And then it's all about sitting around, having a chat, debating politics, what have you.
+So, the first hour is roasting the coffee, and then you kind of grind it and make it, and then it's all about sitting around, having a chat, debating politics, what have you.

-And so you'll do that.
+And so, you'll do that.
 And then, particularly in rural places, you might do it three times a day.

 So breakfast, lunch, and dinner time.